ampproject/amphtml/extensions/amp-consent/amp-consent.md

 <table>
   <tr>
     <td width="40%"><strong>Description</strong></td>
-    <td>The component collects and stores user consents.
-It can also block other components based on the user decision.</td>
+    <td>Collects and stores a user's consent.
+It can also block other components based on the user's decision.</td>
   </tr>
   <tr>
     <td width="40%"><strong>Availability</strong></td>